 - Sprinkled on vegetables like cauliflower before roasting or before/after grilling.

 Za'atar spice blend is incredibly easy to make and such an easy way to add flavor to so many dishes.
 So mix some up, and enjoy it with everything and anything!

 Try these other delicious ways to add flavor to dishes:

 - Dukkah (a nutty-seed mix that's great as a garnish)

 - Chermoula sauce (a North African sauce including cumin and herbs)

 - Lebanese seven spice (a mix of aromatic spices and pepper)

 - Romesco sauce (a nut and pepper sauce from Spain)

-- Plus get more Middle Eastern Recipes in the archives.
+- Plus get more Middle Eastern Recipes and condiments in the archives.

 Za'atar spice blend